mollihua/GetCleanData-Project/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-A full description is available at the site where the data was obtained:
+A full description of the original data file is available at the site where the data was obtained:
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones